lamSompa/CODE_Student_Task-Manager/README.md

 Install Dependencies:
+Run npm install to install necessary dependencies from package.json

 Set Up MongoDB:

-   Update the MongoDB URI in server.js with your credentials.
+   Update the MongoDB URL in server.js with your credentials.

 Start the Server:
+Run "node server.js"

 Access the App:

    Open your browser and navigate to http://localhost:3000.